The Vine and the Branches

-Father Hanly’s beautiful homily for 5th Sunday of Easter, Year B, is on the Vine and the Branches, and he tells us, “The work of the Kingdom is given to us, for we will walk and talk, we will forgive and care or not care, we will be the ones that carry the message of Jesus.
-He will be with us, but it is our turn to walk the way he walked, to care the way he cared, to love the way he loved.
-And this is the way, this is the way that the Kingdom of God shall gradually take over the whole world.”
+In his beautiful homily for 5th Sunday of Easter, Year B, Father Hanly tells us it is our turn to walk the way Jesus walked, to care the way he cared, to love the way he loved, and this is the way that the Kingdom of God shall gradually take over the whole world.

 This is not just a relationship of brothers and sisters.
 This is a relationship of life itself.
 For the God that has sent him is with him.
 And he has made us one with the Father and one with the Spirit.

 And that is why it’s so important to him that they know this, because, in a few hours, they will all deny him and run away and be scattered.
 And he wants them to remember what he said while they were sitting eating the Last Supper with him, when he was sharing his whole life.

 It is very important, then, that when he says to us “I am the vine and you are the branches,” what it really means is that we, as Christians, do not just walk with him.
 He is within us, in each other, in our community, in those outside our community.
 Because he has become, through his own incarnation he has become incarnate in every human being.

 And that means that, when we look at each other, we must look at each other the way he is.
 When we treat each other, we must treat each other the way we are, not just solitary individuals being nice to each other.
 We are people who are filled with the life of God in an intimacy that will last for all eternity.